syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 ### Rename

 The Spreadsheet has support for renaming an existing worksheet.
-You can dynamically rename worksheet by right clicking on the worksheet on the sheet tab and then click Rename in the context menu.
+You can dynamically rename worksheet by using one of the following ways,

+* Right clicking on the worksheet on the sheet tab and then click Rename in the context menu.
-You can also rename an active worksheet using [`sheetRename`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:sheetrename "sheetRename") method.
+* Rename an active worksheet using [`sheetRename`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:sheetrename "sheetRename") method.

 The following code example describes the above behavior.